moneroexamples/private-testnet/README.md

 ## Private testnet blockchain explorer

-The [onion-monero-blockchain-explorer from devel branch](https://github.com/moneroexamples/onion-monero-blockchain-explorer/commits/devel)can be used for exploring the private blockchain.
+The [onion-monero-blockchain-explorer from devel branch](https://github.com/moneroexamples/onion-monero-blockchain-explorer/commits/devel) can be used for exploring the private blockchain.

 For example, I use the explorer in the following way: